lac-dcc/honey-potion/artifact/README.md

 sudo apt-get install elixir
 ```

+Notice that installing `esl-erlang` is optional, given that you've installed `elixir` (which will come with `erlang`).
+To fully benefit from Honey Potion, you should use the extra packages of `esl-erlang`, but that's not required for this experiment.
+Also, `esl-erlang` [might not be available](https://elixirforum.com/t/install-fails-for-ubuntu-21-04/39596) for your kernel.

 ## Step 2: Install `libbpf`

 `libbpf` is required for eBPF development.
 Install it by following these commands: